haroonalbar/web3-py-simple-storage/readme.md

 Compiler for python

-Py solcx
+*Py solcx*
 Install
  pip install py-solc-x
 and
 not really need to install solc but just in case npm install -g solc

-install and open ganache
+install and open *ganache* ui
 quickstart

-web3.py
+*web3.py*
   pip install web3
   had problem installing web3
   pip install web3 --user
   this will install as administrator an fixed it deploy it
   <class 'web3._utils.datatypes.Contract'>  is shown

 setting envirement variable so we dont have to hard code our private key into our code directly " this is also not the best way"